justmoon/dassie/README.md

 - [mkcert](https://github.com/FiloSottile/mkcert)
   1. Run `mkcert -install` to create the private CA and register it in your OS and browser.
   2. Add `export NODE_EXTRA_CA_CERTS="$(mkcert -CAROOT)/rootCA.pem"` to your `.bashrc`, `.zshrc`, or similar.
+- OpenSSL with ed25519 support.
+On MacOS Sierra and higher this requires [further steps](https://github.com/justmoon/dassie/issues/3#issuecomment-1312636093).

 ### Setting up the development environment